Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

 #2.
 Reduces fat mass when combined with exercise (visceral fat)

-Beyond the benefits that fish oil has on lean muscle mass it can also be VERY helpful at reducing body weight when combined with exercise.
+Beyond the benefits that fish oil has on lean muscle mass, it can also be VERY helpful in reducing body weight when combined with exercise.

-Studies have shown that the combination of exercise plus fish oil has a dramatic effect on fat mass in the body:
+Studies have shown that the combination of exercise plus fish oil has a dramatic effect on fat mass in the body (5):

-Experts agree that the majority of the benefits occur independent of changes in energy intake.
+Experts agree that the majority of the benefits occur independently of changes in energy intake.

-What this means for you is that the benefits of fish oil come without changing the AMOUNT of calories that you consume.
+What this means for you is that the benefits of fish oil come without changing the number of calories that you consume.

 And this fits right in line with our hormonal theory of obesity.